pandas-dev/pandas/doc/pandas-2.0/source/internal-architecture.rst

   right code branches based on the data type.
 * Enabling pandas to decouple both its internal semantics and physical storage from NumPy's metadata and APIs.
-Note that this is already happening with categorical types, since a particular instance ``CategoricalDtype`` may physically be stored in one of 4 NumPy data types.
+Note that this is already happening with categorical types, since a particular instance of ``CategoricalDtype`` may physically be stored in one of 4 NumPy data types.

 Physical storage decoupling